telezhnaya/docs/docs/tokens/lockup_vesting_details.md

 `lockup_timestamp` is the start of the lockup.

-`lockup_duration` is the interval between Phase 2 launch (October 14th) and the start of the lockup.
+`lockup_duration` is the interval between the Phase 2 launch (October 14th) and the start of the lockup.

 Is it true that we could have only one variable for that? **Yes.**